Pipelines¶

 Local Pipeline | Processes logs before data forwarding. |

 Central Pipeline | 1.
-User access (Session) data, Profiling data, Synthetic Tests data; 2.
-Processes user access data in the trace, such as extracting session , view , resource fields from the trace message . |
+User access (Session) data, Profiling data, Synthetic Tests data.
+2. Processes user access data in the trace, such as extracting session , view , resource fields from the trace message . |

 Prerequisites¶

-- Install DataKit;
+- Install DataKit.

 - DataKit version requirement >= 1.5.0.

-Before DataKit<1.5.0
+In DataKit<1.5.0

-Default Pipeline function is not supported;
+- Default Pipeline functionality is not supported.

-Data sources do not support multiple selections, each Pipeline can only select one
+- Data sources do not support multiple selections; each Pipeline can only select one

 source

 .
-Therefore, if your version is lower than 1.5.0 and multiple data sources are selected, it will not take effect; -
+Therefore, if your version is lower than 1.5.0 and multiple data sources are selected, it will not take effect. - Pipeline names are fixed and cannot be modified.
+For example: if the log source is

 nginx